GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With testing, I know straight away when I added a bug.
-That lets me fix the bug immediately, before it can crawl off and hide.
+> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
 >
-> ~ *Martin Fowler*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts